11 Surprisingly Common Plants That Are Poisonous to Pets

 Among the most surprising is Aloe Vera, known as a plant highly beneficial for humans.
 While the plant’s internal gel is mostly harmless, its skin is toxic to both cats and dogs.
 Chemicals, saponins (glycosides), located in the skin of the leaf have antiseptic and cleansing properties in humans.
 Alternatively, these chemicals can cause vomiting, diarrhea, tremors, depression, lethargy, and extremely irritated skin in your pet.

-Fortunately, symptoms are usually not severe, unless when your pet ingests a large piece of the plant.
+Fortunately, symptoms are usually not severe, unless your pet ingests a large piece of the plant.
 If you spot red urine along with other symptoms, take your pet to the vet right away.

-4. Hibiscus: What Pet Owners Need to Know
+2. Hibiscus: What Pet Owners Need to Know

 While many hibiscus varieties are considered safe, some types of hibiscus can be poisonous to pets.
 The Rose of Sharon (Hibiscus syriacus) is particularly concerning for pet owners, as this hibiscus variety can be toxic to both cats and dogs.

-For Dogs:
+Hibiscus Toxicity For Dogs:

 • Most common hibiscus varieties are generally safe